ng-select/ng-select/README.md

 ### Custom display and option templates
 This example in [Plunkr](https://plnkr.co/edit/IXZ53DD6jRaIPlei8yVI?p=preview)

-To customize look of input display or option item you can use `ng-template` with `ng-display-tmp` or `ng-option-tmp` directives applied to it.
+To customize look of input display or option item you can use `ng-template` with `ng-label-tmp` or `ng-option-tmp` directives applied to it.
 ```js
 import {Component, NgModule} from '@angular/core';
 import {BrowserModule} from '@angular/platform-browser';